ch1ru/elemental-bitcoin/docs/ecc.md

 An interesting property of elliptic curves is that they display intuitive properties we see in standard maths, namely: associativity and commutativity.

-If an elliptic curve is intersected, unless is some exceptions, it will intersect at 3 points, such that point A + point B = point C reflected on the x axis.
+If an elliptic curve is intersected, unless is some exceptions, it will intersect at 3 points, such that:

+Point A + point B = point C reflected on the x axis.